Sharing Your Git Repositories

 plural crypto setup-keys --name <name-for-key-pair>

 This will generate a new keypair and automatically register the public key with the Plural API.
-You should be able to see it listed here in our web app and the keypair will be stored in ~/.plural/identity.
+You should be able to see it listed here in our web app and the keypair will be stored in ~/.plural/identity

-If the user has not set up their plural cli yet, they'll need to run plural login to set up a local access token for your cli and other config files before running plural crypto setup-keys.
+to set up a local access token for your cli and other config files before running plural crypto setup-keys

 Share the repository